-Offers must provide an anticipated delivery start date that is within 24 months after the expected CPUC Approval.
+Offers must provide an anticipated delivery start date that is within 24 months after the expected CPUC RAM PPA Approval date.

 Other Incentives Not Permitted:

 Respondents shall not have sought Small Generator Incentive Program (SGIP) benefits, California Solar Incentives (CSI) or Net Energy Metering (NEM) Program benefits for the projects being offered and shall not plan to seek or participate in such programs for the entire term of the PPA.